-Cucumber, is a member of the Cucurbitaceae family which are related to melons, such as watermelon, cantaloupe and honeydew, and are relatively a low-calorie food.
-They have a mild, refreshing taste and a high-water content.
+Cucumber is a member of the Cucurbitaceae family which is related to melons, such as watermelon, cantaloupe and honeydew, and is relatively a low-calorie food.
+Cucumbers have a mild, refreshing taste and a high-water content.

 Cucumbers are good sources of phyto nutrients (plant chemicals that have protective or disease preventive properties) such flavonoids, lignans and triterpenes, which have antioxidant, anti-inflammatory and anti-cancer benefits. it contains many essential nutrients such as Vitamin A, Vitamin B, Vitamin C, Vitamin K, Manganese, Copper and Potassium.